fightron/core-js/README.md

 * Animations,
 * etc.

-It usually is stored somewhere (like a remote storage) and also is often used in APIs.
+A Resource is usually stored somewhere (like a remote storage) and is often used in APIs.

-Both Client and Server code can use Resources.
+Both Client and Server code can use and extend Resources.

 Properties: